iotaledger/iota/crates/sui-framework/docs/sui-framework/coin_manager.md

 ---

-The purpose of a CoinManager is to allow access to all properties of a Coin on-chain from within a single frozen object This includes access to the total supply and metadata
+The purpose of a CoinManager is to allow access to all properties of a Coin on-chain from within a single shared object This includes access to the total supply and metadata In addition a optional maximum supply can be set and a custom additional Metadata field can be added.

 -  [Resource `CoinManager`](#0x2_coin_manager_CoinManager)